See also Can I Go to the US With a Canadian Visa?

 A company's new status as a publicly owned entity may give a company a competitive advantage over other companies in the same field by providing a company with greater visibility among and credibility with vendors and customers.
 Public companies benefit from increased attention from the investment community and media than nonpublic companies.
 Listing the shares of a company on a major securities exchange or on Nasdaq, an option that is only available to a public company, enhances a company's image and makes it easier for a company to raise additional capital in the future.

-See also High demand - Canada Visa IN
+See also Australia - Canada Visa IN

 Page 2 >>